-Pants: Slacks, jeans, shorts should be no shorter than 3 inches above the knee.
+Pants: Slacks, jeans, and knee-length or longer shorts.
 Pants are to be neat, clean, and hemmed, not frayed or faded, and without holes.
 Hanging chains are not permitted.
 Waistlines on pants should be worn around the waist.

 Ties: Full or clip-on with dress shirt are welcomed and encouraged, especially on Wednesdays.